How to Tape a Box: The Skill That You Didn’t Know You Needed

 - Flip the box over (so that the top is facing you) and repeat the same steps used to tape the bottom of the box.

 - Pat down the tape on both sides to strengthen the bond.
 If necessary, add extra strips of tape.

 - If needed, there are more ways to further support the bottom of a box, such as the h-tape method and snowflake method (shown below).

 As you can imagine, the final product of this will look like an “H”.
 The horizontal line of the letter has already been created.
 Now using the tape, line the vertical edges that are perpendicular or to the sides of the horizontal tape line you’ve established.
 The tape should overlap the piece already put on the box and now form an “H.”

 The Snowflake Method

-Like how you learned how to draw a snowflake in school, this will be used with tape.
-Pick the side you’d like the tape, using two separate pieces form an “X” by lining tape from corner to corner.
-Next, you should use two more pieces of tape to form something like that of a plus sign (+).
-The four additional pieces of tape means you’ll never have to worry about the bottom of the box giving out when you lift it up.
+Remember drawing snowflakes in school?
+That same method can be used with tape to bolster the strength of a box.
+First, choose the side you’d like to tape, then use two separate pieces to form an “X” on the box by lining tape from corner to corner.
+Next, use two more pieces of tape to form a plus sign (+) over top.
+These four added pieces of tape mean you’ll never have to worry about the bottom of the box giving out.

 Choosing the Best Packing Tape for the Job